Wheezing is a high-pitched whistling sound during breathing. It occurs when air moves through narrowed breathing tubes in the lungs.

 Sibilant rhonchi; Wheezing asthma; Wheezing - bronchiectasis; Wheezing - bronchiolitis; Wheezing - bronchitis; Wheezing - COPD; Wheezing - heart failure

 Wheezing is a sign that a person may be having breathing problems.
-The sound of wheezing is most obvious when breathing out (exhaling).
+The sound of wheezing is most apparent when breathing out (exhaling).
 It may also be heard when breathing in (inhaling).

 Wheezing most often comes from the small breathing tubes (bronchial tubes) deep in the lungs.
 But it may be due to a blockage in larger airways or in people with certain vocal cord problems.